Kalyankumar022/100-days-coding-challange/README.md

 print("Hello, World"  # Missing closing parenthesis

-# like the same way error will happens in the python Code
+# like the same way error will happens in the python Code.

+Day-2
+values and variables.

+values can perform of numbers, strings, booleans, Integers, Float by assignment operator (=)

+1.string is nothing but a stream of characters (" ")
+2. Integers can be defined as a numbers either positive or negative numbers
+3. Booleans are ( True or false)
+4. Float can be known as numbers with decimal points

+ex:- (2.5, 3.5, 4.9, 10.1)